oconnor663/jacko.io/posts/object_soup.md

 bob.add_friend(alice)
 ```

-That's it.
-It's simple, boring Python, and it would be simple and boring in
+This is simple, boring Python, and it would be simple and boring in most other
-most other languages.
-But in Rust it's tricky.[^other_languages]
+languages.
+But in Rust it's tricky.

-[^other_languages]: Some of the issues below come up in any language that
-    doesn't have a background garbage collector, including C, C++, and Swift.
-    The lifetime and aliasing rules are also similar to the rules we have to
-    follow when we write multithreaded code in any language.
-But Rust is
-    somewhat unique in forcing us to solve these issues even in single-threaded
-    toy examples.

 ## Part One: Move Semantics